Some say…it’s the single greatest musical instrument ever invented.

 The neck joint (or heel) is a curved wooden block mounted inside the body of the guitar…

-With an insert slot that allows neck to slide in place, and be secured with some type of glue.
+With an insert slot that allows the neck to slide in place, and be secured with some type of glue.

-This general method of joining the neck to the body is known as a “set neck”…
+This general method of joining the neck to the body is known as a “set neck”…and can be performed using any one of several cutout shapes including:

 - Spanish heel

-- mortise and tenon
+- Mortise and Tenon

-- dovetail joint (v-shaped)
+- Dovetail Joint (v-shaped)

 Overall, none of these methods is necessarily “better” than the others.
 And the decision on which to use is made entirely by the manufacturer.

-So it is both one of the hardest and most important parts of the acoustic guitar to get
+So it is both one of the hardest and most important parts of the acoustic guitar to get right.

 Up next…